instructure/canvas-lms/doc/api/assignment_tools.md

 depth in the <a href="https://www.imsglobal.org/spec/security/v1p0/#securing_web_services" target="_blank">
 IMS LTI Security Framework, SEC 4</a>.

+##Request Throttling
+Like all requests made to the Canvas API, AGS requests are throttled (see the
+<a href="/doc/api/file.throttling.html" target="_blank">Throttling docs</a> for details)
+to ensure that Canvas stays up and running.
+Unlike normal API requests which are made with a token specific to a user, AGS tokens are specific to a tool installation for a Course or an Account, and so there is the possibility of many more requests in a short amount of time.
+As long as you as a tool provider keep requests more-or-less sequential, and pay attention to the request throttling headers as detailed in the above doc, even this elevated level of requests per token should not be limited.

 ##Extensions
 Canvas has extended several AGS endpoints to support deeper grading integrations.
 Here, we will focus on these extensions and describe how tools can